-Jersey Joe Walcott had emerged as the next worthy opponent, challenger number 24, after scoring wins over Joey Maxim, Lee Oma, and Elmer Ray, but despite his merit as a top contender, no one gave Walcott a chance to win.
+Jersey Joe Walcott had emerged as the next worthy opponent, challenger number 24, after scoring wins over Joey Maxim, Lee Oma, and Elmer Ray, but despite his merit as a top contender, few thought Walcott had any chance to win.
 After all, he was a former middleweight, a journeyman, with eleven losses on his record.
-Hell, he had been Louis’ sparring partner at one point.
+Hell, he had even been Louis’ sparring partner at one point.
 Oddsmakers pegged Jersey Joe as a ten-to-one underdog.

-The crowd at Madison Square Garden almost witnessed one of the great upsets in sports history.
-From the opening bell all could see that Louis was uninspired, while Walcott appeared sharp and primed for a tough fight.
-Focused on an early knockout, Louis walked into a counter right hand in the first round and, to everyone’s shock, he hit the deck.
+The crowd at Madison Square Garden almost witnessed one of greatest upsets in sports history.
+From the opening bell all could see that Louis was flat and uninspired, while Walcott appeared sharp and primed for a tough fight.
+Focused on an early knockout, the champion walked into a counter right hand in the first round and, to everyone’s shock, he hit the deck.
 It happened again in the fourth.

-Walcott, now well ahead on points, went about cleanly outboxing the champion, using clever footwork, a stinging jab and a powerful right hand to win round after round.
+Walcott, now well ahead on points, went about cleanly out-boxing Louis with clever footwork, a stinging jab and a powerful right hand, winning round after round.
 Louis kept stalking, gunning for the knockout, but couldn’t find the target.
 In the last three rounds, Jersey Joe, assured by his corner that the victory was in the bag, stayed away from the champion, but even with Louis taking the final three rounds, to the eyes of most observers the contest clearly belonged to the challenger.

 Even before the decision was announced, the champion made a gesture indicating his own opinion of the outcome.
-As they tabulated the scores, Louis attempted to exit the ring, one of the only times this has happened in championship history.
-Disgusted with himself and certain the decision would go to the challenger, Joe wanted to head to his dressing room and avoid the official judgement, but his corner and various ring officials convinced Louis to return.
+As they tabulated the scores, Louis actually attempted to exit the ring, one of the only times this has happened in championship history.
+Disgusted with himself, and certain the decision would go to the challenger, Joe wanted to head to his dressing room and avoid the official verdict, but his corner and various ring officials convinced Louis to return.

 Classy too was Joe’s decision to give Walcott an immediate rematch.
 Six months later Louis vs Walcott II took place, again in Yankee Stadium, and the bout moved so slowly the referee was forced to scold the combatants into actually fighting.
 In round eleven the champion connected with a powerful right and his follow-up combinations put Jersey Joe down for the count. — Michael Carbert